 Recruitment & onboarding

 Back in 2014, research by Oxford Economics suggested that it cost over £25,000 to recruit someone.
 This figure takes into consideration the costs of recruitment, the loss of productivity while the new recruit gets up to speed and the management time spent on the recruitment process.
-Research across five sectors suggested that the annual cost of recruitment exceed £4.16billion.
+Research across five sectors suggested that the annual cost of recruitment exceeds £4.16bn.

-The Society for Human Resource Management predicted more recently in 2019 that every time a business replaces a salaried employee, it costs 6 to 9 months’ salary on average.
+In 2019 the Society for Human Resource Management predicted that every time a business replaces a salaried employee, it costs 6 to 9 months’ salary on average.
 In the current economic climate, minimising all people-related overheads is essential, not least in relation to recruitment and retention.
-We help businesses to manage all aspects of the recruitment process, including global mobility and international recruitment .
+We help businesses to manage all aspects of the recruitment process, including immigration.
 Find out more here.